philbackworks/3AFans.com-Site-Data/_contributors/mw-wutasi.md

 role: Hero of the 3A Legion
 pic: bio-mw-wutasi.jpg
 ---
 MW Wutasi could be called the "Grandmaster of 3A Data", but that title <i>isn't quite good enough.</i> He is the keeper of an amazing spreadsheet that tracks 10 years of 3A releases, and still going.
 He has graciously allowed his data to be included on this website.
 1100+ rows of detailed toy release information.
-Thank you for sharing this with 3Afans.com and the 3A collectors community!
+Thank you for sharing this with 3Afans.com and the 3A collecting community!